Mosaal/cozy-photos/ESOF/4th-Report/4th Report.md

 - Acceptance Testing (customer pre-release testing)
 - Regression Testing (evaluate the results)

-Each phase require different test types.
+Each phase requires different test types.
 And each test has different types too.
 Tests can be a Black Box test (according to external specification) or White Box test (according to program structure).

 Of course that in some projects some tests might not be executed.
-It depends mostly on the project desgin and the initial requirements.
+It depends mostly on the project design and the initial requirements.
 In the case of the Cozy team it is crucial to follow a good validation plan.
 The project, given its complexity, can become very hard to validate and keep updated.
-That is why a good planing for Verifications and Validations are required.
+That is why a good planning for Verifications and Validations is required.

 A way to use good Validation and Verification is to create an intial stable release.
-Of course this one is not final, and it will suffer innumerable updates throught the system life time.
-But this updates most of the times are reports from external individuals or groups of people.
+Of course this one is not final, and it will suffer innumerable updates through the system life time.
+But these updates most of the times are reports from external individuals or groups of people.
 This is a huge advantage having an open source project or a Alpha/Beta release.
 Cozy used this method and it is proving itselft to be great for the project.
 Multiple people report problems and bugs everyday and everyday external people provide solutions for those problems.

-Dispite being only a good way to give feedback and getting free voluteer help it also really improves efficiency, optimizitation, verification and validation.
+Despite being only a good way to give feedback and getting free voluteer help it also really improves efficiency, optimizitation, verification and validation.
 Getting external help is so important for the Cozy Team that since the beggining, they provided a small mentoring support section for those who wish to help by getting their hands "dirty" trying to create a better and stable version of the System.
 Also their github section has a "bug" and "enhancent" section for those who find possible bugs and future enhancments for the project (not only on Github but also on their own discussion forum: https://forum.cozy.io/).